Regretting You

 Lowest Recommended Age: High School

-MPAA Rating: Rated PG-13 for PG-13 for some violent images and strong language
+MPAA Rating: Rated PG-13 sexual content, teen drug and alcohol use, and brief strong language

 Diversity Issues: None